cosmos/ibc/spec/app/ics-028-cross-chain-validation/data_structures.md

   ```
 - `lockUnbondingOnTimeout: Map<string, Bool>` is a mapping from consumer chain IDs to the boolean values indicating whether the funds corresponding to the in progress unbonding operations are to be released in case of a timeout.
 - `chainToClient: Map<string, Identifier>` is a mapping from consumer chain IDs to the associated client IDs.
+- `chainToConnection: Map<string, Identifier>` is a mapping from consumer chain IDs to the associated connection IDs.
 - `chainToChannel: Map<string, Identifier>` is a mapping from consumer chain IDs to the CCV channel IDs.
 - `channelToChain: Map<Identifier, string>` is a mapping from CCV channel IDs to consumer chain IDs.
 - `pendingVSCPackets: Map<string, [VSCPacketData]>` is a mapping from consumer chain IDs to a list of pending `VSCPacketData`s that must be sent to the consumer chain once the CCV channel is established.
 The map exposes the following interface: